Home Compare WKL.AS vs ZTS

 Wolters Kluwer N.V. vs Zoetis: Which Stock Looks Stronger in 2026?

-Wolters Kluwer holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Wolters Kluwer holds the cleaner structural position, with the lead spread across profitability and stability.
+Zoetis still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (WKL.AS: STOXX 600, ZTS: S&P 500).

-The lead is spread across growth and profitability, rather than sitting in one isolated gap.
-Wolters Kluwer N.V. leads by 12 points on the overall comparison score.
+The lead is spread across profitability and stability, rather than sitting in one isolated gap.
+Wolters Kluwer N.V. leads by 9 points on the overall comparison score.

 Trajectory Similarity